AD4MANTIS/rust-base/README.md

 https://github.com/0atman/noboilerplate/blob/main/scripts/37-functional-rust.md

-Replace "my-app" Project wide with the new Project name.
+Replace "my-app" Project wide with the new Project name and also rename the corresponding Folder.

 ## Adding a lib